Latex Allergy Diagnosis and Management

 Westmead Medical Centre

-The main risk factors are occupational exposure and atopy.
-Individuals allergic to other allergens, e.g., fruits, and vegetables, or with eczema have a higher rate of latex allergy.
+In the health care community, the main risk factors are occupational exposure and atopy.
+Individuals allergic to foods such as fruits and vegetables, or with atopic dermatitis, have a higher rate of latex allergy.
+The presence of hand dermatitis in a healthcare worker is also viewed as a risk factor.

 OCCUPATIONS WHERE LATEX GLOVES ARE USED